Shell by Example: Line Filters POSIX

 seq 1 10 | tail -3

-uniq for deduplication (requires sorted input):
+uniq can be used for deduplication (requires sorted input):

 echo "Unique lines:"